OLED: Degradation

-However, some manufacturers' displays aim to increase the lifespan of OLED displays, pushing their expected life past that of LCD displays by improving light outcoupling, thus achieving the same brightness at a lower drive current.
 In 2007, experimental OLEDs were created which can sustain 400 cd/m2 of luminance for over 198,000 hours for green OLEDs and 62,000 hours for blue OLEDs.
 In 2012, OLED lifetime to half of the initial brightness was improved to 900,000 hours for red, 1,450,000 hours for yellow and 400,000 hours for green at an initial luminance of 1,000 cd/m2.
 Proper encapsulation is critical for prolonging an OLED display's lifetime, as the OLED light emitting electroluminescent materials are sensitive to oxygen and moisture.
 When exposed to moisture or oxygen, the electroluminescent materials in OLEDs degrade as they oxidize, generating black spots and reducing or shrinking the area that emits light, reducing light output.
 This reduction can occur in a pixel by pixel basis.
 This can also lead to delamination of the electrode layer, eventually leading to complete panel failure.

 Degradation occurs three orders of magnitude faster when exposed to moisture than when exposed to oxygen.
 Encapsulation can be performed by applying an epoxy adhesive with dessicant, by laminating a glass sheet with epoxy glue and dessicant followed by vacuum degassing, or by using Thin-Film Encapsulation (TFE), which is a multi-layer coating of alternating organic and inorganic layers.
 The organic layers are applied using inkjet printing, and the inorganic layers are applied using Atomic Layer Deposition (ALD).
 The encapsulation process is carried out under a nitrogen environment, using UV-curable LOCA glue and the electroluminescent and electrode material deposition processes are carried out under a high vacuum.
-The encapsulation and material deposition processes are carried out by a single machine, after the Thin-film transistors have been applied.
+The encapsulation and material deposition processes are carried out by a single machine, after the thin-film transistors have been applied.
 The transistors are applied in a process that is the same for LCDs.
 The electroluminescent materials can also be applied using inkjet printing.

 Color balance

 The OLED material used to produce blue light degrades much more rapidly than the materials used to produce other colors; in other words, blue light output will decrease relative to the other colors of light.
 This variation in the differential color output will change the color balance of the display, and is much more noticeable than a uniform decrease in overall luminance.
 This can be avoided partially by adjusting the color balance, but this may require advanced control circuits and input from a knowledgeable user.
 More commonly, though, manufacturers optimize the size of the R, G and B subpixels to reduce the current density through the subpixel in order to equalize lifetime at full luminance.
-For example, a blue subpixel may be 100% larger than the green subpixel.
+For example, a blue subpixel may be 75% larger than the green subpixel.
 The red subpixel may be 10% larger than the green.